-We are able to leverage our advanced broadband network, to offer a wide range of advanced services, such as IPTV digital television, VOD, Internet access and wireline telephony services.
+We are able to leverage our advanced broadband network, substantially all of which is bi-directional, to offer a wide range of advanced services, such as digital television, VOD, cable Internet access and cable telephony services.
 We are committed to maintaining and upgrading our network capacity and, to that end, we currently anticipate that ongoing capital expenditures will continue to be required to accommodate the evolution of our products and services and to meet the demand for increased capacity.